 - Heat a large pot or dutch oven over medium heat.
 Add 1 tablespoon of coconut oil and let melt until shimmering.

-Add the shallots and leeks to the pot and salute until soft, 4-5 minutes.
+Pour the shallots and leeks into the pot and salute until soft, 4-5 minutes.

 Add the cinnamon, nutmeg, and ginger and saute for roughly 30 seconds, until fragrant.

-Add the broth, the diced apple, and the cut up squash to the pot.
+Pour in the broth, then add the diced apple and the cut up squash to the pot.
 The broth should nearly cover the contents of the pot.